Wrestling Hillary Clinton: Part III

 Coach was barely defeated in olympic trial semifinals by Doug Blubaugh, a gold-medal winner in the 1960 Rome olympics who pinned all four opponents in record time, yet he only defeated Coach 4 to 3 in sudden death overtime.
 Had it been anyone other than Doug Blubaugh, Coach probably would have won trials and earned a gold medal in Rome when he was still a young man.

+He had never mentioned his background, but I had overheard other coaches talking about him that summer.
 I asked him timidly because I assumed, deep down, either without realizing it or without articulating it as a thought in words, that most people didn’t want to be questioned about their personal lives.
 But that wasn’t Coach.
-He was as transparent as his truck windshield.
-He peered through the windshield and watched the road while pondering how to answer.
-I watched the wheels inside of his head crank and turn a long story into a few sentences, and I suspected no one had asked him that before.
+He was as transparent as his truck windshield after we stopped for gas and he used the gas station’s squegy and bucket of cleaner to scrape off all the Louisiana swamp bugs.

 We approached Florida Buelevard and Coach stopped at the red light.
 He looked at me and said, “Well, by that time I was married.”